 There are a number of avenues of communication available to parents at St Elizabeth’s.
-These include the Student Planner and email, as well as face to face meetings and where appropriate, phone calls.
+These include the Student Diary and email, as well as face to face meetings and where appropriate, phone calls.
 Given the requirements of the role of the teacher between 8.15am and 3.20pm, as well as the considerable additional demands outside of school hours (meetings, planning, preparation, marking, reporting, etc), response to communication may not be immediate.
 Every effort will be made to respond to notes, emails and phone calls within 48 hours, if a response is required.
 If a meeting with the teacher is required, advance notice needs to be given so an appropriate meeting time can be arranged.
 If you have any questions or concerns, your child’s teacher should be your first point of contact.
 The teacher will have the best and most current information and understanding of your child in the school context.

 One of the best ways to keep informed to what is happening at St Elizabeth’s is to read the newsletter each week.
 Many people contribute to this newsletter and as a result, it should answer many questions you may have.

-Please familiarise yourself with your child’s Student Planner.
+Please familiarise yourself with your child’s Student Diary.
 This diary serves many functions:

 ‘The Elizabethan’ is sent via email every Tuesday afternoon and covers current happenings at the school.

 Reporting is the process of communicating timely and accurate information about students’ demonstrations of learning outcomes.
 Its main purpose is to acknowledge and support student learning.
 Reporting may be formal or informal.
 Report Cards are issued at the end of each semester.
 These have been designed to meet government regulations in regard to reporting.
-As a written report cannot give a complete picture of the whole child, parents are also invited to take part in formal Parent - Teacher interviews which are held towards the end of Term 1.
+As a written report cannot give a complete picture of the whole child, parents are also invited to take part in formal Parent - Teacher interviews which are offered towards the end of Term 1 and Term 3.
 This provides an opportunity to work hand in hand with the class teacher for the benefit of the child.